- Written by Dr.Mehmet Demircioglu

 A graft count change is different from a surprise surcharge

 Sometimes the quote changes because the graft count changes.
 That alone is not what worries me.
-Hair transplant graft number changes on surgery day explains why numbers can move after examination.
+A lower number may protect the donor area, and a higher number may be reasonable if the treated area truly became larger.
+But graft number changes on surgery day still need an explanation before the patient accepts the new scope.

 A changed graft count can be sensible when the surgeon is protecting the donor area, correcting an unrealistic hairline, or refusing to chase density that the donor cannot support.
 It can also work in the patient’s favor if the original plan was too aggressive or too thin in the wrong area.

 A surprise surcharge is different.
 If the graft plan is the same but the price changes without a medical or logistical explanation, slow the decision down.
-Ask whether the written scope changed, what is included, and who is responsible for the new recommendation.
+Ask what changed in the written scope, what is included, who made the recommendation, and whether the higher price reflects a real clinical change or only package language.
+Same graft count, same treated area, and same surgical responsibility should not be presented as a medical revision.

 Hair type and repair work can change the scope